 This is inconvenient for them and dangerous for a tax preparation merchant account.
-The bank has to provide the refund to the customer, but also penalizes the business account.
-Each chargeback initiated within a months worth of time is added up and compared to the total amount of transactions to produce a “chargeback rate” percentage.
+The bank has to provide a refund to the customer but also penalizes the business account.
+Each chargeback initiated within a month’s worth of time is added up and compared to the total amount of transactions to produce a “chargeback rate” percentage.
 If the monthly percentage is over the bank’s acceptable amount (usually 3% or less), the tax prep merchant account will be put on hold or shut down completely.
 A handful of unhappy customers can mean the difference between processing credit cards or not.

 Risk Number 3: Fraud